Appointments with Housing SA

 Contact Housing SA as soon as possible if you:

 - need to reschedule an appointment

-- want to change the Housing SA office your appointment is booked for
+- want to change the Housing SA office you've arranged to attend

 - live in a rural or remote area and you can't attend a Housing SA office.